Nischall01/WebTemplater/README.md

 # WebTemplater

-WebTemplater is a basic CLI program designed to quickly set up a lightweight web development project structure.
+WebTemplater is a basic CLI program designed to quickly set up a barebones web development project structure.
 It creates a folder with optional date-based naming, generates HTML, CSS, and JavaScript files using predefined (and modifiable) templates, and automatically links the files.
 This tool is perfect for beginners or for quick prototyping!

 ## Features